 1. Noah led his family to the plain of Shinar

-In Gen 9:20-27, we read that Noah planted a vineyard and produced wine.
+In Genesis 9:20-27, we read that Noah planted a vineyard and produced wine.
 He got upset with his son and grandson because they acted in a disrespectful manner when he was drunk.
-It is possible that this event took place in the general region referred to as the “plain of Shinar” in Gen 11:2.
+It is possible that this event took place in the general region referred to as the “plain of Shinar” in Genesis 11:2.

 2. Noah lived with his family as a community